myltik/azure-docs.ru-ru/articles/storsimple/storsimple-power-cooling-module-replacement.md

 <properties
-   pageTitle="Замена БПО на устройстве StorSimple | Microsoft Azure" description="Объясняется процесс снятия и замены блока питания и охлаждения модуля (БПО) на устройстве StorSimple" services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace a PCM on your StorSimple device | Microsoft Azure" description="Explains how to remove and replace the Power and Cooling Module (PCM) on your StorSimple device" services="storsimple" documentationCenter="" authors="alkohli"